-Vegetation cutting of the natural seasonal upgrowth on our PROW network is undertaken between April and October.
+Vegetation cutting of the natural seasonal upgrowth during the summer on our PRoW network is undertaken between April and October.
 We deliver this service through the following schemes:

 Maintenance Teams have an established annual cutting programme, which allows for the most cost-effective programming of routine work.
-Visit our district maps below to see whether the paths near you are on our schedule.
+Visit our interactive map below to see whether the paths near you are on our schedule.
 These paths will be cut during June and July, if conditions permit.

 Where cutting is requested on a path not contained in the programme an assessment will be made on site as to whether it should be added to future programmes or cut on an ad hoc basis.
-Please report this online from our Report a Problem page.
+Please Tell us online.

-- Parish councils are able to enter into a service level agreement with ECC to maintain the vegetation on their priority routes.
-Parish councils make an application to us in December with a schedule of paths that they wish to take responsibility for cutting and ECC enable them through a grant.
+- Parish councils are able to enter into a service level agreement with us to maintain the vegetation on their priority routes.
+Parish councils make an application to us in December with a schedule of paths that they wish to take responsibility for cutting and we enable them through a grant.

 - Community groups volunteer through the Parish Paths Partnership scheme to clear seasonal upgrowth.
 Groups identify paths that need attention and organise a work party to clear the vegetation.
 The volunteers are supported by our PROW Inspectors.
 See our Volunteering page for more information.